nickmachairas/doctorate/docs/2-database/olson_db.inc.rst

 The output of the data extraction algorithm is a Python dictionary which was then used to port all data to the relational database presented in the next section.

 The *Olson APC Database* consisted of a large data file (:numref:`OlsonRawSample`) containing project data.
-A few load test interpretations were stored, i.e. Davisson capacity (``QMDT``), peak load (``QMP``), capacity at 0.5-inch pile head settlement (``QCT``, aka *CalTrans Capacity*), etc. However, load test data points were not stored in the data file.
+A few load test interpretations were stored, i.e. Davisson capacity (``QMDT``), peak load (``QMP``), capacity at 0.5-inch pile head settlement (``QCT``, aka. *CalTrans Capacity*), etc. However, load test data points were not stored in the data file.
 Instead, original load test curves in .pdf format from the source projects were used (see :numref:`olson_ltn013_qs` for LTN 13).
-Dr. Olson provided figures for 487 records of the total 939.
+Dr. Olson provided figures for 487 records out of the total 939.
 It was crucial to include the load test data points in the *NYU Pile Load Test Data Warehouse*, therefore, all figures were digitized using the tool :ref:`WebPlotDigitizer <WebPlotDigitizer>`.

 .. figure:: figures/olson_ltn013_qs.jpg